 Formulary

-– A list of outpatient prescription drugs, selected by the Plan(s) and revised periodically, which are covered when Medically Appropriate and prescribed by a Participating Physician and filled at a participating pharmacy.
+– A list of outpatient prescription drugs, selected by the Plan(s) and revised periodically, which are available to enrollees in a specific QHP. .

 Grace Period

 – A specified time following the premium due date during which coverage remains in force and an Enrollee or Employer or other authorized person or entity may pay the premium without penalty.